Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Finding friends and friends of friends, and members of public groups will always be free, but those managing private groups require a subscription (paid via [our Patreon campaign](https://www.patreon.com/horizonapp)).
 Group administrators will have control over user access, premium features, and the ability to manage very large groups (and sub-groups).

 Some of our thinking on the "enterprise" group offering can [be found here](http://www.horizonapp.co/hospitality-network-setup/).
 Meetup.com and GitHub are the best known examples of this business model.

+Horizon's "Stay a Night, Give a Night" campaign is sustainable using a blend of sponsorship and a $10 fee per traveler we match with a host.

 **Q: Why not make money from advertising, and make everything free?**